Animal Products

 Hotels face significant challenges when sourcing animal proteins due to the environmental impacts of feed production and waste, human-health risks from antibiotic use, labor concerns, and major animal-welfare issues such as extreme confinement in egg and pork systems.
 Each animal species comes with distinct production practices that influence the overall impact of its products.

-While eggs and pork have been identified as the animal products to currently focus on, other animal products such as beef, dairy, and seafood (each with well-documented environmental and social challenges) should not be dismissed.
+While eggs and pork have been identified as the animal products to currently focus on, other animal products such as beef, broiler chickens, dairy, and seafood (each with well-documented environmental and social challenges) should not be dismissed.

 Collage Photo of a heard of chickens and a photo of two pigs